 After the ANC’s unbanning and Nelson Mandela’s release in February 1990, Carolus formed part of the team of ANC representatives that met with the government at Groote Schuur in May, which produced the historic Groote Schuur Minute.
 On 29 July 1990, the South African Communist Party (SACP) launched itself as a legal entity.
 Carolus was elected as a member of its interim leadership group.
 She remained in this position until December 1991.
 She was the first ANC delegate member to meet with the De Klerk government.

 In July 1991, the ANC held a national conference in Durban.
 Carolus was elected to its National Executive Committee (NEC) while also serving on the organisation’s National Working Committee (NWC), a full-time position based in Johannesburg.
 She held the health portfolio position, leaving her prior job as Staff Development Officer at the Education Resource and Information Project at UWC.
 In 1994, she declined to stand for Parliament and in December that year was elected deputy secretary-general of the ANC, and she become the highest ranking woman to hold an executive position in the organization.
 In 1995, she played an important part in the ANC’s local elections and on 2 March 1998 assumed the post as South Africa’s High Commissioner in London.
 During a high profile three-and-a-half year tenure, she forged strong parliamentary, NGO and global business relationships.
-One of her successful campaigns in the UK was the staging of an eight-week long ‘Celebrate SA’ at Trafalgar Square sponsor by De Beers.
+One of her successful campaigns in the UK was the staging of an eight-week long ‘Celebrate SA’ at Trafalgar Square sponsored by De Beers.
 In 1998 to 2001, Carolus served as ambassador to Britain.